Shih Tzu, Lhasa Apso and Tibetan Terrier

 Tibetan Terrier Puppies

-The development of all three breeds discussed on this page owed more to the efforts of the palace eunuchs (castrated or de-sexed men) than that of the Emperors.
+Credit to the development of the Shih and Llasa Apso must be given more to the efforts of the palace eunuchs (castrated or de-sexed men) than that of the Emperors.
 As China and Tibet were a very poor countries, boys which became eunuchs ensured they had a better life because they could be employed by Palace Emperors to perform lowly tasks like general housework.
 However eunuchs could receive promotions gaining positions of trust such as Emperor's advisors.
 This could be reward for breeding a 'lion-dog' with features favoured by the Emperor and his ladies.

 Ancient Trade Route Lhasa - Peking

 Prior to Lamaism arriving in the formerly nomadic Tibet, there was some trade with China.
 But once Buddhism and its equivalent Lamaism was introduced, the amount of trade increased.
 This was despite the ten-month 2,000 mile journey along the mountainous trade route shown in red on the accompanying map, between the capital cities of Lhasa in Tibet and Peking in China.